The 7 Best Plant Humidifiers For Your Indoor Plants

 It’s not enough to plop a humidifier in your garden, turn it on, and expect your plants to thrive.
-You have to build an environment that is conducive to high humidity as well.
+You have to build an environment that is conducive to higher humidity as well.

-Proper airflow is a must, especially because many diseases thrive in high humidity environments.
+Proper airflow is a must, especially because many diseases thrive in higher humidity.
 If you let water condense and sit on your plants, you’re asking for leaf spot fungus and all sorts of other diseases.

-Here’s a good basic setup for high-humidity environments:
+Here’s a good basic setup for high-humidity environments and humidity loving plants: